 6.1 A member of whatever category shall ipso facto cease to be a member of the Society:

-(a) If his annual membership fee is in arrears for three months.
+(a) If their annual membership fee is in arrears for three months.

-(b) If a Receiving Order is made against him, or if he makes an arrangement or composition with his creditors.
+(b) If a Receiving Order is made against them, or if they make an arrangement or composition with their creditors.

-(c) If he resigns by giving three months’ notice in writing to the Society and at the time of giving such notice pays all fees due.
-Notice of resignation received within three months of the First of April in any year shall not relieve the member giving the same from payment of his annual subscription fee payable on that date.
+(c) If they resign by giving three months’ notice in writing to the Society and at the time of giving such notice pays all fees due.
+Notice of resignation received within three months of the First of April in any year shall not relieve the member giving the same from payment of their annual subscription fee payable on that date.

-(d) If he, in the opinion of the Executive Committee, ceases to be actively engaged in activities which, in accordance with the Constitution, are the qualifications necessary to enable him to be a member of the particular category in which he then stands.
+(d) If they, in the opinion of the Executive Committee, cease to be actively engaged in activities which, in accordance with the Constitution, are the qualifications necessary to enable them to be a member of the particular category in which they then stand.

-(e) If the Society decide by a majority of three-fourths of those present and entitled to vote at a General Meeting of the Society and after investigation and giving the member an opportunity to be heard, that such member has been guilty of discreditable conduct, or of conduct prejudicial to the interests of the Society and that by reason thereof he be excluded from membership.
+(f) If the Society decide by a majority of three-fourths of those present and entitled to vote at a General Meeting of the Society and after investigation and giving the member an opportunity to be heard, that such member has been guilty of discreditable conduct, or of conduct prejudicial to the interests of the Society and that by reason thereof they be excluded from membership.

 7.1 The Officers of the Society shall consist of: